tim-hardcastle/Pipefish/README.md

 #7 →
 ```

 Things to note: commands don’t need to take parameters.
-Nor do functions in fact, but they’d be useless if they didn’t — commands have access to the data, whereas functions have to be passed the variables as parameters in order to see them.
+Nor do functions in fact, but they’d be useless if they didn’t — commands have access to the data, whereas functions have to be passed values as parameters in order to see them.

-Commands don’t have to have a `return` statement.
-If they do, it doesn’t halt execution of the command: rather, all the return values accumulate to be returned in one tuple.
+Commands have no return values.

+`respond` is essentially a `print` statement, and so works only in the `cmd` section.

 Commands can have `given` blocks, and for purposes of modularity and code reuse they can call other commands, though the initializer will object to any circular dependencies.

 (*Note: when I say the intitalizer “will” do this, I mean I haven’t written that bit yet.*)

-Conditionals currently don’t work in the `cmd` section: when they do they will be frowned on except for simple gatekeeping purposes.

 ### Transactions